Shoplifting: Closed-circuit television

 A retail loss prevention employee watches a store's CCTV cameras.

 Closed-circuit television (CCTV) monitoring is an important anti-shoplifting technology.
 Retailers focusing on loss prevention often devote most of their resources to this technology.
 Using CCTVs to apprehend shoplifters in the act requires full-time human monitoring of the cameras.

 Sophisticated CCTV systems discriminate the scenes to detect and segregate suspicious behaviour from numerous screens and to enable automatic alerting.
-However, the attentiveness of the surveillance personnel may be threatened by false reliance on automatics.
+However, the attentiveness of the surveillance personnel may be threatened by false reliance on automation.

 CCTV is more effective if used in conjunction with electronic article surveillance (EAS) systems.
 The EAS system will warn of a potential shoplifter and the video may provide evidence for prosecution if the shoplifter is allowed to pass checkout points or leave store premises with unbought merchandise.

 Many stores will use public-view monitors in the store to show people there that they are being recorded.
 That is intended as a deterrent to shoplifting.
 Some stores use inexpensive dummy cameras.
 Even though these fake cameras cannot record images, their presence may deter shoplifting.